 Access global, full-resolution imagery from over 900 satellite imagery products via a variety of standards-based set of web services, such as Web Map Tile Services (WMTS), Tiled Web Map Service (TWMS), Web Map Services (WMS), and Keyhole Markup Language (KML).

 Rapid Response was the precursor to Global Imagery Browse Services (GIBS), Worldview and Worldview Snapshots.
-Rapid Response has been providing subset and global swath imagery from the Moderate Resolution Imaging Spectroradiometer (MODIS) since 2001 but is now being phased out.
+Rapid Response has been providing subset and global swath imagery from the Moderate Resolution Imaging Spectroradiometer (MODIS) since 2001 but has now been phased out.

 There are many other ways to access individual data collections.
 If you are unsure which tools meet your needs, see the Getting Started page.